dynamsoft-docs/label-recognition-docs-server/programming/c-cplusplus/api-reference/simplified-label-recognizer-settings.md

 ### grayscaleEnhancementModes

-Set the grayscale enhancement modes with an array of enumeration `GrayscaleEnhancementModes`.
-View the reference page of <a href="" target="_blank">`GrayscaleEnhancementModes`</a> for more detail about grayscale enhancement modes.
+Set the grayscale enhancement modes with an array of enumeration `GrayscaleEnhancementMode`.
+View the reference page of <a href="{{ site.dcv_enumerations}}core/grayscale-enhancement-mode.html?src=cpp&&lang=cpp" target="_blank">`GrayscaleEnhancementMode`</a> for more detail about grayscale enhancement modes.

 ```cpp
 GrayscaleEnhancementMode grayscaleEnhancementModes[8];